Compensation Guidelines

 Mileage Reimbursement

-It is the recommendation of the synod that congregations follow the IRS guidelines for mileage reimbursement; check the current rate at www.irs.gov.
+The synod recommends that congregations follow the IRS guidelines for mileage reimbursement; check the current rate at www.irs.gov.

 Contacts

-If you have any questions regarding the guidelines, please contact Donna-Mari Fieldsa, Director for Finance, Administration, and Grant Management, at 212-870-2378.
+If you have any questions or need more clarification on the guidelines, please contact Donna-Mari Fieldsa, Assistant to the Bishop for Finance, at 212-870-2378.

 Further Resources